 Based on a review of mitigation credit markets in the U.S., water quality trading is the only ecosystem services market that would credit nutrient-reducing activities.
 Water quality trading programs (WQTP) are being developed across the country as an optional tool for compliance with the Clean Water Act.
-While there are many water quality trading programs under development, as of the effective date of this protocol, there were no active WQT markets identified that had issued nutrient reduction credits to agricultural sources for the approved practice (N rate reduction) in eligible project locations under this protocol (see Table 3.1).
-As such, credit stacking is not addressed by the protocol at this time.
+While there are many water quality trading programs under development, as of the Effective Date of this protocol, there were no active WQT markets pollutants are or may be discharged."
+The CWA point source definition goes on to explicitly state that agricultural storm water discharges and return flows from irrigated agriculture are not considered point sources.

+35 The maximum contaminant level for Nitrate-N (concentration of 10 mg/L) according to the Safe Drinking Water Act identified that had issued nutrient reduction credits to agricultural sources for the approved practice (N rate reduction) in eligible project locations under this protocol (see Table 3.1).37 As such, credit stacking is not addressed by the protocol at this time.